harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_strawberry.md

 ProgDir=~/git_repos/tools/prog/genbank_submission
 python3 $ProgDir/edit_tbl_file/annie_corrector.py --inp_csv $OutDir/annie_output.csv --out_csv $OutDir/annie_corrected_output.csv
 ```
-#### GAG
+### GAG
 Gag was run using the modified gff file as well as the annie annotation file.
+The Genome Annotation Generator (GAG.py) can be used to convert gff files into .tbl format, for use by tbl2asn.
+It can also add annotations to features as provided by Annie the Annotation extractor.
 Gag was noted to output database references incorrectly, so these were modified.
+GAG requires; assembly fasta (contig lengths), gene gff (gene feature locations), annotations csv (product names, blast hit accession, database accessions)
 ```bash
 conda activate quast
 for Assembly in $(ls /projects/nano_diagnostics/assembly/metagenome/P_aphanis/THeavenDRCT72020_1/SPAdes/725715/ncbi_edits/filteredmasked/rep_modeling/Assembled_contigs_unmasked.fa); do